 In this article, we’ll explore why emotional intelligence matters in the work environment, ways to use EI at work and how this can positively influence employee engagement and performance as well as the bottom line.

-What is emotional intelligence (EI)?
+What is emotional intelligence (EI or EQ)?

 Emotional intelligence (EI) is the ability to recognise and manage your own emotions, as well as the emotions of others.
 It’s an important skill because emotion plays a big part in how we make decisions and interact with others.
 Emotional intelligence can be learned—the more you practice, the better you get at using it.
 This makes emotional intelligence valuable in all aspects of your life, not just work: having strong emotional intelligence means that when you’re managing personal relationships or experiencing difficult situations, you’ll have tools at your disposal to help navigate them smoothly.